 Who’s for fondue?

 When I was little I used to love making Top Hats.
 For those of you unfamilliar with these heavenly treats, you take a marshmallow, dip the bottom into melted chocolate, add a blob on top and attach a Smartie..
 Yummy!
 However, away from the memory lane, sometimes we’d have more chocolate than marshmallows.
 So we’d keep it to melt again.
 Sometimes we could get away with a second melting, but I learned pretty young that if we melted the chocolate too much, it seemed to curdle and wasn’t very good for dipping marshmallows into.
 You could even burn the stuff!

-The same applies to gold.
+Obviously you can’t burn gold, but you can muck it up..
 Pure gold can be melted to it’s liquid form with minimal side affects, because there are no other metals in it.
 So the gold can move between solid and liquid dependent on temperature.
 But when you alloy gold with other metals, each will behave differently when heat is applied, and also all have different melting points.

 I could get even more technical, but I think I’ll leave the case here – melting a gold ring may weaken the metal, or change it slightly.

 I don’t want to ‘mix golds’ though.
 Can’t you just melt my ring on its’ own?